Emperor Penguin Facts

 Emperor Penguins Keep Each Other Warm

-The emperor penguin is the deep diving world champion.
-In the category “seabirds” it holds the record of 1.751 ft (534 m).
+The emperor penguin is a deep diving world champion.
+In the category “seabirds” it holds the record of 1,751 feet (534 meter).

-Penguins are very skillfull when moving through water, but on land they are rather bad walkers, they often sled about on their stomach and use their legs to gain speed.
+Penguins are very skillfull when moving through water, but on land they are rather bad walkers.
+Therefore, they often sled about on their stomach and use their legs to gain speed.
 Sometimes it looks like tobogganing fun!

 How Penguin Babies Come Into the World